ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 |:-----------------------------------------|:------------|:------------|
 | MAX_PRIVATE_NETWORK_ONE_G_COST | Monthly | Charge for private network endpoint at 1 GB uplink over a period of one month. |
 | MAX_PRIVATE_NETWORK_TEN_G_COST | Monthly | Charge for private network endpoint at 10 GB uplink over a period of one month. |
 {: caption="Table 4.
-Billing plan for private network endpoints" caption-side="top"}
+Billing plan for private network endpoints" caption-side="bottom"}

 ## Licenses and fees for Veeam Availability Suite and Zerto
 {: #shared_pricing-services}